-We’re back!
-Not yet in person, sadly, but like many other Societies and organisations we’re able to move on line.
+We’re back – still not yet in person, sadly, but we’ve been able to move our talks on line, like many other Societies and organisations.
 Not everyone has that privilege, of course – but if you can read this you can probably join in, and very welcome you’ll be.

 Members will get the invitation automatically – well, from the Chairman, anyway – a few days beforehand.
 Non-members can ask to be invited as well – please use the ‘contact form‘ to ask – or, even better, to apply for membership!